 New Amazon sellers certainly have their work cut out for them.

-Amazon also has higher fees than eBay even if you don’t use FBA.
+For starters, Amazon generally has higher fees than eBay.
 Additionally, there are more of them, and they’re more complicated and confusing.

 Next, you sometimes have to deal with restrictions like Amazon setting your shipping charges for you.